 Fire Subscription: How to Apply for Service

-Residential Subscribers Note: Residential subscribers must accompany their application with a copy of their homeowner’s insurance declaration page.
-Your subscription date will coincide with your homeowner’s insurance policy dates for billing purposes.
-We have a link to the Chatham County tax assessor’s office where you can find your county property identification number and the building value of your home.
+For Residential Subscribers: Residential subscribers must accompany their application with a copy of their homeowner’s insurance declaration page.
+Your subscription date will coincide with the date of your application for billing purposes.

 If you are interested in volunteering in the division where you live, we would like to hear from you!